raspberrypilearning/stress-ball/en/step_2.md

 ![screenshot](images/balls-step2.gif)

+--- /no-print ---

+--- /task ---

 Now, follow the instructions for each task below.

---- /no-print ---
+--- task ---

 You don't need a cat for this project, so you can delete it: right-click on the cat sprite in the Sprite list and then click on **delete**.